 • Date and place of birth

-• Occupation and whether they were retired
+• Most recent occupation and whether they were retired

 • Address